-This three-year degree programme underpins the Laboratory Scientist higher apprenticeship standard and provides work-based solutions for workforce development and training.
+This three-year degree programme underpins the Technician Scientist higher apprenticeship standard and provides work-based solutions for workforce development and training.

 Developed with, and for employers, the programme incorporates interactive e-learning, on- and off-site academic support and short residential blocks.
 It can support individuals wanting to progress their career within SME and global organisations, covering relevant roles in the life science supply chain from research through development and into manufacturing.